cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 You can use AWS Data Exchange to add image datasets.
 For example, consider adding a set of datasets `500 Image & Metadata Free Sample`.
-Go to [browse catalog](https://console.aws.amazon.com/dataexchange) and use the search to find `500 Image & Metadata Free Sample` open the dataset page and click `continue to subscribe`, you will be taken to the page complete subscription request read the information provided and click send subscription request to provider.
+Go to [browse catalog](https://console.aws.amazon.com/dataexchange) and use the search to find `500 Image & Metadata Free Sample`, open the dataset page and click `continue to subscribe`, you will be taken to the page complete subscription request, read the information provided and click send subscription request to provider.

 ![](/images/aws-s3_tutorial_6.jpg)